 Type 3: Dynamic Balance.
 Standing and moving about, stepping from place to place, is the definition of dynamic balance.
 Examples of dynamic balance exercises include walking in parallel bars, stair climbing, and stepping over obstacles, to name a few.
 Variables for dynamic balance include: surface (hard, soft, thresholds/transitions, etc.), direction (forward, back, side, etc.), and added challenges (step around obstacles, carry objects, head turns/tilts, curbs, ramps, stairs, etc.).
 Additional considerations for dynamic standing exercises include adding reactions such as throw and catch, start and stop, simulated slip/trip (with harness only), and/or nudges.
 Similar to static exercises, manipulating the variables for dynamic balance will greatly impact the level of difficulty.
 Because we live in a dynamic world, challenging patients with dynamic balance exercises is a must for a safe return to the “real world.”

 Consider adding all three types of balance exercises (static, static + weight shifting, and dynamic) for well-rounded balance treatments.
 As with all aspects of care, monitor the patient’s response to exercise and make adjustments, as needed, to progressively challenge and improve standing balance.

 Shane Haas presents nationally on topics of balance training and fall prevention.
-He is the inventor of the ADL Balance Trainer (patent pending) and Balance Games.
+He is the inventor of the ADL Balance Trainer and numerous other balance and strength products.
 He treats patients at Trust Point hospital, an inpatient rehabilitation hospital in Lubbock, TX.